 “Many New York tycoons came to see the apartment,” said Ambassador Araud.
 Worthy of kings, the 7,534-square-foot duplex has double height ceilings, classical moldings, five fireplaces, private elevator, 38 windows and a small terrace.
 Its elegant staircase leads to the second floor, where the impressive two-bedroom master suite is located.
 Fine marble and precious woods take center stage in the stately living rooms.
 A dining room for 10 guests has a magnificent view, while its spacious studio is decorated with luxurious fabrics and a fireplace.

-The spectacular duplex was originally purchased in 1979 by the French government for the sum of $600,000—the equivalent of 1.9 million dollars today—which means an unprecedented 3,500 percent gain for the coffers of the French state.
+The spectacular duplex was originally purchased in 1979 by the French government for the sum of US$ 600,000—the equivalent of 1.9 million dollars today—which means an unprecedented 3,500 percent gain for the coffers of the French state.

 Once the transaction was formally completed, the ambassador moved to a nearby apartment, albeit less expensive at number 435 East 52nd Street. ■